Bald Eagle Closure Banner

 • Bald eagles protecting an active nest will let you know if you are too close.
 If a bald eagle is vocalizing and circling the area frantically, you are too close and need to leave the area quickly.
 Bald eagles incubating eggs or brooding small young should never be off the nest for more than 15 minutes.

-• Pilots should maintain the FAA-recommended 2,000-foot AGL advisory when flying over bald eagle habitat along the Salt and Verde Rivers, Lake Pleasant and Alamo Lake.
+• Pilots should maintain the FAA-recommended 2,000-foot Above Ground Level advisory when flying over bald eagle habitat along the Salt and Verde Rivers, Lake Pleasant and Alamo Lake.
 These areas are designated on the Phoenix Sectional Aeronautical Map.
 Special brochures for pilots regarding this advisory can be obtained by calling the Arizona Department of Transportation or the Arizona Game and Fish Department's nongame branch.